r2ctx/T2-PalmReject/README.md

 ## Known limitations

-- Coordinate ranges and palm thresholds are hardcoded for the tested Apple trackpad.
+- Coordinate ranges and palm thresholds are hardcoded for the tested Apple trackpad
-- Thumb support is limited and will be improved in a later classifier.
+- Thumbing support is limited
-- Device detection targets the Apple internal keyboard/trackpad name.
+- Device detection targets the Apple internal keyboard/trackpad name
-- This release has not yet been validated across other MacBook models or non-Arch distributions.
+- Current release has not yet been validated across other MacBook models or non-Arch distributions

 ## Architecture